mongodb/genny/docs/using.md

 ### What is an actor?

 Genny uses an actor-based model for its workload generation.
 When execution begins, Genny spawns all configured actors in their own threads.
 Each actor can behave independently, be configured separately, and even has its own source code.
+Actors generally have a core loop that performs work against the system under test, and this loop can be repeated many times.

 In the example above, the following is the actor configuration:

     Actors:
     - Name: HelloWorldExample